Tiendil/blog.feeds.fun/content/posts/2025-012-october-2025-in-feeds-fun/en.md

 ## Updates

-- ff-515 — Fixed displaying text on checkboxes in the GUI (some of them displayed inverted text).
-- Tag normalizer now does not try to normalize technical tag parts `-dot-`, `-plus-`, `-sharp-`.
-- ff-463 — Extended CLI `ffun cleaner` functionality to remove tags that are not assigned to any entry.
-- ff-517 —

 **What improved for the users of [feeds.fun](https://feeds.fun)**:

-- Fixed behavior of checkboxes in the GUI (some of them displayed inverted state).
+- Fixed the behavior of checkboxes in the GUI (some of them displayed an inverted state).
+- Improved tag normalization for some corner cases.

 **What improved for our self-hosted users**: